 Pour this into the prepared cake pan.
 Tap cake pan gently on kitchen counter couple of times to release the air bubbles.
 Now top the cake batter with broken pieces of Oreo cookies, and sprinkle the cranberries.
 Bake for 20-22 minutes.
-Insert toothpick in the middle of the cake.
-Cake is ready if the toothpick comes out clean or with few moist crumbs.
+Insert a toothpick in the middle of the cake.
+The cake is ready if the toothpick comes out clean or with a few moist crumbs.
 If not, bake for some more time, and then check again.

 Cool the cake in the pan for 15 minutes and then run a sharp knife around the edges of the pan and carefully remove the cake.
-Turn onto a cooling rack and leave there till cools completely.
+Turn onto a cooling rack and leave there until completely cold.